BrownCAB/Random_Password_Generator/README.md

 2. Modify the code based on the Acceptance criteria.
 3. Add, Commit, and Push Repo to Github.
 4. Full fill the acceptances criteria grading requirements.
-5. Follow the instrucations to submit the Challenge for review.
+5. Follow the instructions to submit the Challenge for review.

 ## Usage
 Provide instructions and examples for use.
 Include screenshots as needed.